 Ownership arrangements which protect the public interest would help, of course.
 But the larger social and policy question is, what goes with the territory?
 In the wake of the political crisis, as demonstrators take to the streets and squares across Europe, it seems to be a question that’s live – and dangerous.

-The picture at the top of the post is from The Platonist blog.
-The Depeche Mode song quoted at the end of their post sums up some of the contradictions I’ve been talking about here.
+The picture at the top of the post is from the London Stock Exchange Group, and is used with thanks.
+It is also worth visiting The Platonist blog, where a Depeche Mode song quoted at the end of the post linked here sums up some of the contradictions I’ve been talking about here.